Uvernes/COMP3005_Project/README.md

 To log in as a pre-existing customer, use: username = “leo10” , password = “goat”

-To long in as an owner, use:
+To log in as an owner, use:
 username = “uvito5”, password = “abcde”

 You may also register as a new customer and then sign into your newly created customer account.

-Other note.
-The order and user relations in the database are called order_info and user_account, respectively.
+Other note: The order and user relations in the database are called order_info and user_account, respectively.
 This is since Pg Admin 4 does not allow order or user as table names.